Fax for Chiropractors: Insurance, PI Cases, and Patient Records

 Your Practice Deserves Better Than a Fax Machine

-FaxDrop sends HIPAA-compliant faxes from any browser.
+FaxDrop sends healthcare faxes from any browser.
 No machine, no phone line, no toner.
 Insurance claims, PI documents, referrals: all from your desk.